hakula139/Y86-64-Simulator/README.md

 Then check the website at <http://localhost:7273>.

-To run the script on a server continuously, try [forever](https://www.npmjs.com/package/forever).
+To deploy and run the project on a server continuously, try [forever](https://www.npmjs.com/package/forever).

+To use a command line version, see the document [here](./lib/README.md).

 ### 3. Clean